tryolabs/luminoth/README.md

 ## Visualizing results

 We strive to get useful and understandable summary and graph visualizations.
-We consider them to be essential not only for monitoring (duh!), but for getting a broader understanding of whats going under the hood.
+We consider them to be essential not only for monitoring (duh!), but for getting a broader understanding of what's going under the hood.
 The same way it is important for code to be understandable and easy to follow, the computation graph should be as well.

-By default summary and graph logs are saved to `/tmp/luminoth`.
+By default summary and graph logs are saved to `jobs/` under the current directory.
 You can use TensorBoard by running:

 ```
-tensorboard --logdir /tmp/luminoth
+tensorboard --logdir path/to/jobs
 ```

 ## Why the name?